w3f/polkadot-wiki/docs/general/glossary.md

 ## Parity Technologies

-A company, founded by Dr. Gavin Wood and Dr. Jutta Steiner, that is developing Substrate and Polkadot.
+A company, founded by Dr. Gavin Wood and Dr. Jutta Steiner, that is developing Substrate, Kusama and Polkadot.
 It has also released several other projects including Parity Ethereum and Parity Secret Store.